epocaterrasus/CU-Assignment2-Loan_Analyzer_Improved/README.md

 ![image](https://user-images.githubusercontent.com/94983278/148540562-7ba2de97-046a-48f8-919d-127144e24e67.png)

-To install Fire 0.3.1 use the following command in your GitBash/Terminal application “pip install fire==0.3.1”
+To install Fire 0.3.1 use the following command in your GitBash/Terminal application ï¿½pip install fire==0.3.1ï¿½

 If you require additional assistance installing Fire or would like to expand your knowledge of the library, here is a good resource from the developers: https://google.github.io/python-fire/guide/